EHuiMartinez/Credit_Risk_Analysis/README.md

 ## Overview of the analysis:
 Explain the purpose of this analysis.

+Compare ressampled
-Compare two oversampling algorithms to determine which algorithm results in the best performance.
+two oversampling algorithms to determine which algorithm results in the best performance.
 You will oversample the data using the naive random oversampling algorithm and the SMOTE algorithm.

 Compare two ensemble algorithms to determine which algorithm results in the best performance.
 You will train a Balanced Random Forest Classifier and an Easy Ensemble AdaBoost classifier .